mongodb-labs/mongo-c-driver-async/docs/dev/coroutines.rst

     When the parent coroutine suspends, it will call `await_suspend` with a :term:`handle to the coroutine <coroutine handle>` that is being suspended.
-    This give the awaiter the opportunity to reschedule the coroutine at some point in the future.
+    This gives the awaiter the opportunity to reschedule the coroutine at some point in the future.
 If `await_suspend` returns a new coroutine handle |R|, then |R| will be resumed after the enclosing coroutine suspends (this is known as *symmetric transfer*).
 If `await_suspend` returns :cpp:`void`,